jaredbest/output-ptv-vissim-parking-lot-occupancy-to-csv/README.md

 # Output PTV Vissim Parking Lot Occupancy

 ## Description
 This repo contains a [PTV Vissim](https://www.ptvgroup.com/en/solutions/products/ptv-vissim/) integrated Python script that outputs a CSV file containing the parking lot occupancy per unit of time as defined by the user.

-A separate CSV file is output for each parking lot in the network.
+Note: A separate CSV file is output for each parking lot in the network.

-Note: To use this script, you must have Python installed as well as the [pandas](https://pandas.pydata.org/) package.
+Dependencies: To use this script, you must have Python installed as well as the [pandas](https://pandas.pydata.org/) package.

 ---

 ### Supported PTV Vissim versions
 - PTV Vissim 2020.00-xx
 - PTV Vissim 11.00-xx

 ---

 ## Instructions
 1. With a network open in PTV Vissim, open the Scripts list.

 2. Create an entry in the Scripts list with the following attributes: